protocol/nft-website/docs/tutorial/avax-nft.md

 > >
 ```

+By interacting with the console prompt, we are learning each step in a discrete way without getting distracted by the UI.

-Now, type the following into the prompt to initialize the contract object:
+Now, type the following into the prompt to initialize the contract object (remember to use your contract address instead of the one shown below):

 ```js
 >> const Filet = await ethers.getContractFactory("Filet")